Bachelor of Science Analytical Science CW107

 Analytical chemists investigate the chemical nature of substances to identify and understand how they behave in different conditions.
 In the pharmaceutical industry, for example, Analytical Chemists are involved throughout the drug development process to help determine the quality and stability of drug products.

 - Exit award: Higher Certificate in Science - Applied Chemistry (NFQ Level 6) after Year 2.
+Bachelor of Science in Analytical Science (NFQ Level 7) after Year 3.

 What follow-on study opportunities are available?